-- Property #7 Luxury villa between the historic center of Ciutadella and the beautiful unspoilt beaches, € 3,900,000
+- Property #7 Luxury villa in Menorca, between the historic center of Ciutadella and the beautiful unspoiled beaches, € 3,900,000

-- Property #8 Classic style villa in the middle of nature that has a modern interior design, € 1,900,000
+- Property #8 Menorca, classic style villa in the middle of nature that has a modern interior design, € 1,900,000

 Many residential areas can be found on the coastline of the island areas around beautiful small coves.
 Son Xoriguer and Cala Morell are a couple of exclusive properties that could become your home in blissful Menorca.